Gardening in the San Lorenzo Valley: Sunny Ridges vs. Shaded Canyons

 Map your sun:

-Note morning sun vs. afternoon sun
+Note whether you get morning sun versus afternoon sun

 Manage moisture: